 Step Scoring 1 Does the customer require physical intervention, physical restraints, or chemical restraints?
 If YES, STOP.
 Give the customer a score of 3.If NO, continue to step 2.
 NOTE If a chemical restraint is used, it must be prescribed specifically for this behavior.
 2 Can the customer be verbally redirected with difficulty?
 If YES, STOP.
 Give the customer a score of 2.
-If No, continue to step 3. • In No, continue to step 5.
+If No, continue to step 3.
 3 Is the customer easy to verbally redirect?
 If YES, STOP.
 Give the customer a score of 1.
 If NO, continue to step 4.